gobitfly/eth2-beaconchain-explorer/README.md

 - Come up with a smarter exporter logic (the current logic is stupid as it simply dumps the contents of the RPC calls into the database without doing any pre-aggregation or cleanups)

 ## Getting started

-We currently do not provide any pre-built binaries of the explorer
+We currently do not provide any pre-built binaries of the explorer.
+Docker images are available at https://hub.docker.com/repository/docker/gobitfly/eth2-beaconchain-explorer.

 - Download the latest version of the Prysm beacon chain client and start it with the `--archive` flag set
 - Wait till the client finishes the initial sync